Abdullahos/things-to-learn/webService/wsdl2java.md

-# objectfactory classes being overriden by wsdl com.yupzipa.wsdl2java
+# objectfactory classes being overridden by wsdl com.yupzipa.wsdl2java
 I needed to use 2 wsdls to generate java classes to use it the two wsdls 're ErpObjectDFFUpdateService & ErpObjectAttachmentService the problem is the ErpObjectAttachmentService classes override the ErpObjectDFFUpdateService classes includings the ObjectFactory Classes